 The Komrad can handle any 2 3/4″ or 3″ shell from birdshot to slugs.
 It has an adjustable gas regulator to match your ammunition.

 Kalashnikov USA ships the gun with pistol-style sights: post front and a notch rear.
 The gun does have a side mount for adding a red dot with a rail like this one.
-Also, the gun has three Picatinny-type rails for the addition of a laser, white light, fore grip or other bit of gear.
+Also, the gun has three Picatinny-type rails for the addition of a laser, white light, foregrip or other bits of gear.

 According to the company representatives, the guns are now in production.
 Kalashnikov USA will make an official announcement on April 2 when it will have an ample supply ready to ship to buyers.